Suhaas-Suran/HealthAI/fitness-app/frontend/README.md

-# FitGen AI Frontend
+# HealthAI Frontend

-This is the frontend portion of the FitGen AI application, built with React.
+This is the frontend portion of the HealthAI application, built with React.

 ## Available Scripts